Stage 1 Requirements, English 100 or English 100Plus?

 ENG 100 or ENG 100P: What’s the Difference?

-You may be asking yourself, “If the goals of these two courses are the same, and the kind of work I would do in each class is similar, where is the choice?
-What is the difference between ENG 100 and ENG 100P?”
+You may be asking yourself, “If the goals of these two courses are the same, and the kind of work I would do in each class is similar, what is the difference between ENG 100 and ENG 100P?”
 The difference lies not in the expectations of each course, but in the amount of instructional support and classroom time provided to help you meet those expectations.

 English 100 is a three-credit course; therefore, it meets three hours a week.
 During a typical class, you may be introduced to and provided practice in various writing strategies, the expectations for assignments might be explained, you might discuss relevant reading, or you and your classmates might engage in other activities designed to help you better understand different genres and writing situations.
 We hope that students in English 100 will get a great deal of support from their instructor both in class and during office hours or scheduled conferences.
-If you enroll in English 100, you may also see writing center tutors outside of class for additional help.
+If you enroll in English 100, you may also see tutors at the Writing Center for additional help or feedback.

 English 100P is a five-credit course, and therefore meets five hours a week.
 The two extra hours are referred to as “lab.”
 Lab time may be used for a variety of purposes, including drafting and revising your writing, working with other students on peer response, and consulting with tutors or your instructor.
 In the lab, the instructor focuses activities on those areas in which students seem to need the most support, from comma usage to research to organizing and developing ideas.
 Therefore, during lab, you might participate in small-group and individual activities that will support you as you tackle the more challenging college-level writing projects that are required for successful completion of the first-year writing requirement.
 Additionally, each section of 100P is assigned two trained peer writing tutors who will work with you and your instructor during lab sessions and who are also available to you outside of class for additional help and guidance.